Vulnicura Live: Background

 The 2016 commercial release of Vulnicura Live features 13 tracks approximating the Rough Trade vinyl track list although the order of the tracks is slightly altered.
 The tracks themselves use the same elements/performances as the previous edition though this 2016 release was mastered by Björk, Arca and Chris Elms, who mixed the original studio version of Vulnicura and the complementary album Vulnicura Strings in 2015, where as the Rough Trade exclusive was mixed by Björk with input from Vulnicura co-producers Arca and The Haxan Cloak.
-The Vulnicura Tour version of "All Neon Like" remains exclusive to the Rough Trade CD edition.
+The Vulnicura tour version of "All Neon Like" remains exclusive to the Rough Trade CD edition.

-In addition to the standard 2xLP and single CD sets, there will be a Luxury Edition Boxset which features both the CD and vinyl editions, a 320kbit/s mp3 download card, a set of 6 photo prints housed in a glassine sleeve, plus an exclusive 3D low polygon Björk moth paper mask in pieces to build with a set of instructions included.
+In addition to the standard 2xLP and single CD sets, there will be a Luxury Edition Boxset which features both the CD and vinyl editions, a 320 kbit/s mp3 download card, a set of 6 photo prints housed in a glassine sleeve, plus an exclusive 3D low polygon Björk moth paper mask in pieces to build with a set of instructions included.
 The mask was developed in collaboration with Wintercroft and is based on a James Merry original design Björk first wore at the Governor's Ball festival in June 2015.

 The single format editions was released on 15 July 2016 while the Luxury Edition was released on 23 September 2016.